Insulation Cedar Rapids

 Add Heavy Curtains

-One smart way to add extra protection for your home’s insulation is to install heavy curtains on your windows.
+One smart way to add extra protection to your home’s insulation is to install heavy curtains on your windows.
 During the winter, much of your home’s heat will leak out through your windows and leave you exposed to colder temperatures.
 However, if you cover your windows, they are less likely to leak heat and will hold a higher range of temperatures, keeping your home warm and comfortable.

 The heavier you can get your curtains, the more temperature protection you’ll give your home.
 Typically, you should focus your curtains on the draftiest areas of the house – older windows and those with weaker frames may be a good choice for these curtains.
 While you should repair any broken windows at some point, for now, use your curtains in this way to keep them secure.